-- Group Key Update Period Specify the group key update interval in seconds.
-The value should be 30 or above.
-Enter 0 to disable the update. - WEP It is based on the IEEE 802.11 standard.
-If you select this check box, you will find a notice in red as show in Figure 4-20.
+- Disable Security If you do not want to use wireless security, check this radio button.
+But it's strongly recommended to choose one of the following modes to enable security. - WEP It is based on the IEEE 802.11 standard.
+If you check this radio button, you will find a notice in red as show in Figure 4-19.

-Туре: Automatic 🗸
+Туре: Automatic  👻

-WEP Key Format: Hexadecimal 🗸
+WEP Key Format: Hexadecimal 💌

 Key Selected WEP Key Кеу Туре

 Key 1: 💿 Disabled 💌

-Key 2: 🔾 Disabled 💌
+Key 2: 🔘 Disabled 💌

-Key 3: 🔾 Disabled 💌
+Key 3: 🔘 Disabled 💌

-Key 4: 🔾 Disabled 💌
+Key 4: 🔘 Disabled 🛩

-- Type you can choose the type for the WEP security on the pull-down list.
-The default setting is Automatic, which can select Open System or Shared Key authentication type automatically based on the wireless station's capability and request. - WEP Key Format Hexadecimal and ASCII formats are provided.
+- Type you can choose the type for the WEP security on the drop-down list.
+The default setting is Automatic, which can select Shared Key or Open System authentication type automatically based on the wireless station's capability and request. - WEP Key Format Hexadecimal and ASCII formats are provided here.
 Hexadecimal format stands for any combination of hexadecimal digits (0-9, a-f, A-F) in the specified length.
-ASCII format stands for any combination of keyboard characters in the specified length. - WEP Key- Select which of the four keys will be used and enter the matching WEP key that you create.
+ASCII format stands for any combination of keyboard characters in the specified length.

+- WEP Key Select which of the four keys will be used and enter the matching WEP key that you create.
 Make sure these values are identical on all wireless stations in your network. - Key Type You can select the WEP key length (64-bit, or 128-bit, or 152-bit.) for encryption.
 "Disabled" means this WEP key entry is invalid.